-Here at The A Position we’re given a topic to address (or not) each month for The A List feature, in a neat 150 words or so.
-The June challenge was to summon up the best pithy golf advice we’ve ever received.
+Here at The A Position we used to be given a topic to address (or not) each month for The A List feature, in a neat 150 words or so.
+The June 2011 challenge was to summon up the best pithy golf advice we’ve ever received.
 We enlisted the help of guest writer Dave Pelz, who has dispensed more than his share of advice himself.
 For the complete roundup of what the team came up with, click here.

 I excavated two one-liners that have resonated over the years, and that have made playing more enjoyable:

 While once making an attempt to play all six Friel courses in New Hampshire I ran into Phil Friel–pro, designer and operator of close to a dozen New England courses in all.

 I hadn’t been playing particularly well, and probably began a dreary explanation of why.
 Friel smilingly put it all into zen-like focus: “Don’t complicate it; it’s just a game, a game with a ball and a stick.”